microsoft/fhir-server-samples/README.md

 In both cases a storage account will be deploy and in this storage account there is a BLOB container called `fhirimport`, patient bundles generated with [Synthea](https://github.com/synthetichealth/synthea) can dumped in this storage container and they will be ingested into the FHIR server.
 The bulk ingestion is performed by an Azure Function.

-The environments also optionally include an [Azure Data Factory](https://azure.microsoft.com/en-us/services/data-factory/) instance, which has export pipelines configured for selected resources.
-The ADF export pipeline is **experimental** and not deployed by default.
-To deploy the ADF pipeline, add the `-DeployAdf $true` parameter to the script below.

-You can decide which resources to export using the `adfExportResourceTypes` template parameter.
-The pipelines have to be activated manually and will produce a new line delimited json (ndjson) for each resource type.
+The environments can also optionally be configured to support [`$export`](https://hl7.org/Fhir/uv/bulkdata/export/index.html).
+To enable `$export`, add the `-EnableExport $true` parameter to the script below.
+The `$export` operation will produce a new line delimited json (ndjson) for each resource type.
 These ndjson files are easily consumed with something like [Databricks](https://azure.microsoft.com/en-us/services/databricks/) (Apache-Spark).
 Please see the [analytics](analytics/) folder for some details and example queries.
 Note that the Databricks environment is not deployed automatically with the sandbox and must be set up separately.

+> Note: To enable `$export` you must have subscription rights that allow you to set data plane access roles for storage accounts, e.g. you must be a subscription owner.

 # Prerequisites